CRITERIA FOR FOSTERING

 Can you afford to foster?
 Find out about the pay.

-After you contact us, the agency(s) on our national database you choose will be in touch to arrange a home visit to talk about you and your family and to answer any questions.
+After you contact us, we’ll find the agencies on our national database in your area with vacancies.
+You choose which Agency(s) contact you to arrange a home visit to talk about you and your family and to answer any questions.

 If all’s well, the process is started by requesting police checks, employment (if necessary) and personal references.